evhub/coconut/DOCS.md

 -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all informational output -d, --debug           enable printing debug output
--e, --exec            run a line of coconut passed in as a string --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
+-e, --exec            run a line of coconut passed in as a string (can also be accomplished with a pipe) --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
 ```

+### IPython

+If you prefer IPython to a normal Python shell, coconut can also be used as an IPython extension.
+The code `%load_ext coconut` will provide access to the `%coconut` and `%%coconut` magics.
+The `%coconut` magic will run a line of coconut with default parameters, whereas the `%%coconut` magic will take command-line arguments on the first line, and run any coconut code provided in the rest of the cell with those parameters.

 ## II.
 Syntax